If you have been caught in the web of an online scam, then the first thing you need to do is not panic.

 - Monitor your accounts, credit, and other details.
 If you take any or all of the previous four steps, it can slow the bad guys down.
 Sometimes credentials are stolen only to be used later.
 Your data may be compromised as part of a larger breach like recent cases where large retailers or local governments leak sensitive information.
 It is important that you continue to exercise diligence when it comes to your information.
 A stolen SSN now can lead to fraudulent tax returns later.
 If you fall victim to a scam, you don’t always need to freeze your credit, but you should always monitor your accounts, credit, and other financial details just in case.

 Online scams really are no fun and often are not so easy to avoid.
 They are also increasingly common.
 There are many helpful resources out there that deal with specific types of fraud, such as the official US Government website dedicated to Identity Theft.
 If you suspect identity theft is in play, this government website helps you formulate a recovery plan.

-As always, if you suspect your financial information associated with First Palmetto Bank has been compromised, then please reach out to your local branch during business hours.
+As always, if you suspect your financial information associated with First Palmetto Bank has been compromised, then please reach out to your local office during business hours.
 If you are worried that your debit card has been compromised and it is after hours or on the weekend, call the number listed on the back of your debit card to get help immediately.